Rural purge

-The "rural purge" refers to the mass cancellation of rural-themed television programs by American networks, in particular CBS, that occurred in the early 1970s.
-The term was coined within the entertainment industry, although its exact provenance is unclear.
+The rural purge was the mass cancellation of rural-themed television programs by American networks, in particular CBS, that occurred in the early 1970s.
+The term was coined within the entertainment industry, although its exact source is unclear.

 The majority of these cancellations occurred at the end of the 1970–71 television season.
 In addition to rural-themed shows such as Mayberry R.F.D., The Beverly Hillbillies, Petticoat Junction, Green Acres, and Hee Haw, the cancellations ended several highly rated variety shows that had been on CBS since the beginning of television broadcasting.
 CBS saw a dramatic change in direction with the shift, moving away from shows with rural themes and toward more appeal to urban and suburban audiences.

 Background

 Early television and anti-communist campaigns

 Programming in American television during the late 1940s and early 1950s was "as culturally diverse ... as [had] ever existed", according to the media historian Sara K. Eskridge.
 Numerous programs about ethnic minorities and topical subjects achieved success; some had already been successful as radio programs.
 This programming was partially attributable to network infrastructure, FCC regulations of the period, and the expense of purchasing a television set.
 As a result, the early dissemination of television was primarily an urban phenomenon; most televisions in 1950 had been purchased within a 75-mile radius of New York City, Los Angeles, Boston, and other large cities.

 This trend in programming ended because of the increased public mistrust of the entertainment industry that followed the Second Red Scare.
 Negative perceptions of the industry worsened with the 1950 publication of Red Channels, which listed 151 people accused of subversive activities.
 Among those listed was the actress Jean Muir, one of the stars of the sitcom The Aldrich Family.
 NBC and General Foods, the show's sponsor, were successfully prevailed upon by viewers to fire Muir in August.
 Anti-communist boycotts and threats from the FCC profoundly changed the television industry within a year of the publication of Red Channels; programming shifts away from featuring ethnic minorities and discussions of topical subjects were further encouraged by the National Association of Radio and Television Broadcasters in 1956.
 By the late 1950s, television networks effectively censored their own content without need of external organizations or public pressure and were producing programming that was markedly different from what they had produced at the beginning of the decade.